Phil Manzanera: Solo work and collaborations (1975–2001)

 His third solo album Primitive Guitars (1982) marked his tenth anniversary as a professional musician.
 It was intended as a retrospective of his musical influences and stylistic growth, interpreted through a series of solo pieces that represent various stages in his life – childhood in South America, adolescence in London, his work in Roxy Music and 801, and other projects.
 Manzanera plays all the instruments, backed only by a drum machine, except for one track that features John Wetton on bass.
 In between tracks, Manzanera inserted snatches of dialogue recorded at various rehearsals.

 In the 1990s, Manzanera performed in concerts all over the world, including at Guitar Legends, the five-day guitar festival in Seville, where he was musical director for the event as well as playing with Bob Dylan, Keith Richards, Jack Bruce, Vicente Amigo, Dave Edmunds, Joe Satriani, Steve Cropper, Aterciopelados, Robert Cray and Richard Thompson.
 He has also played in Mexico, Argentina, Colombia, Cuba, Spain, France, Italy and the UK, including a ten-date European tour with the Cuban band Grupo Moncada.
 He played at WOMAD festivals in South Africa, Australia and New Zealand.
 Manzanera ended the 20th Century by appearing with Bryan Ferry at the British Gas Millennium Concert at Greenwich, the first time they had performed together in 18 years.
-Manzanera produced in 1993 the highly acclaimed album Severino from the Brazilian rock band Os Paralamas do Sucesso, which included a participation by Brian May.
+Manzanera produced the 1993 album Severino from the Brazilian rock band Os Paralamas do Sucesso, which included a participation by Brian May.